ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 ILFE directly fuses the intermediate reconstructed feature with the previously reconstructed feature inside the coding loop.

 The fused representation is refined using residual processing and channel recalibration.
-The enhanced feature is used for both:
+The enhanced feature is then used for:

 1. Current-frame reconstruction
 2. The reference feature for subsequent predictive coding

-Compared with explicit reference-matching approaches, ILFE avoids patch unfolding, similarity matching, matched-feature transfer, and feature reorganization.
+Compared with explicit reference-matching approaches, ILFE avoids patch unfolding, explicit similarity matching, matched-feature transfer, and feature reorganization.

 ---

-## Task-Driven Joint Optimization
+## Task-Driven Optimization

-Training is organized into three stages.
+The training procedure contains three stages.

 ### Stage I: Compression Backbone Pretraining

 The video compression backbone is pretrained using a conventional rate–distortion objective:

-\[
-\mathcal{L}_{RD} = R + \lambda D
-\]

-where:

-- \(R\) denotes bitrate
-- \(D\) denotes reconstruction distortion
-- \(\lambda\) controls the rate–distortion trade-off
+$$
+\mathcal{L}_{RD}=R+\lambda D
+$$

+where $R$ denotes the coding rate, $D$ denotes the reconstruction distortion, and $\lambda$ controls the rate–distortion trade-off.

-Both MSE-oriented and MS-SSIM-oriented compression models are trained.
+Both PSNR-oriented and MS-SSIM-oriented models are trained.

 ---

 ### Stage II: Downstream Task Pretraining

 The downstream task networks are independently pretrained to obtain task-aware initialization.

-The evaluated tasks and models are:

 | Task | Dataset | Network | Metric |
 |---|---|---|---|